About pages are a funny thing.

 ► For interviews and speaking inquiries, please contact Kelsey Merritt at WooGirl Public Relations: kelsey@woogirlpr.com

-Christine Menedis is the author of the book Why the World Doesn’t Make Sense: Reclaiming the Liberty You Didn’t Know You Lost, published by Forefront Books and distributed by Simon & Schuster.
-Available in the U.K. here.
+Christine Menedis is the author of Why the World Doesn’t Make Sense: Reclaiming the Liberty You Didn’t Know You Lost, published by Forefront Books and distributed by Simon & Schuster.
+Available in the U.S. here and in the U.K. here.

 User's avatar